icedland/iced/README.md

 <img align="right" width="160px" height="160px" src="logo.png">

-High performance x86 (16/32/64-bit) instruction decoder, encoder and disassembler.
+High performance x86 (16/32/64-bit) instruction decoder, disassembler and assembler.
 It can be used for static analysis of x86/x64 binaries, to rewrite code (eg. remove garbage instructions), to relocate code or as a disassembler.

 - Supports all Intel and AMD instructions